- Medicaid covers nearly 2 million people in Arizona, including 569,000 who have coverage under Medicaid expansion.

 In December 2014, CMS approved a new 1115 waiver for Arizona’s Medicaid program, although they declined to approve some aspects of the proposal, including a proposed $200 fee for non-emergency use of an emergency room for Medicaid enrollees with income above the poverty level.

 In September 2016, CMS approved another waiver proposal, but did not agree to some of the state’s requests, including a work requirement and lifetime limit on Medicaid eligibility.
 The waiver created a new AHCCCS CARE program for enrollees with income above the poverty level, with enrollees required to make modest contributions to a health savings account.
-There’s also a voluntary job search program.
+There was also a voluntary job search program.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.